24 Mar Making Psychotherapy More Effective with Subconscious Process Work

 Dr. Short’s many years of interest, research and analysis of the work of Milton H. Erickson, M.D., complemented by his tenure as associate director of the Milton H. Erickson Foundation and five years as editor of the Milton H. Erickson Foundation Newsletter make him a serious scholar on the subject of Erickson’s work.
 Dr. Short has served as faculty for conferences hosting therapists from around the world and has published numerous professional papers.

 6 Learning hours.

 This online workshop will give you instant access to 4 pre-recorded seminar sessions, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.
 If you require an extension after this time, please contact our office for assistance.